Haulover Park: Nude beach

 The northern 0.4 mi of the 1.5 mi shoreline is a nude beach officially recognized and approved by the government of Miami-Dade County.
 The clothing-optional section was first designated by South Florida Free Beaches, a local naturist organization, in July 1991.
 The county at first tolerated but did not sanction the usage; it eventually allowed the installation of permanent signs marking the clothing-optional area, which were installed in December 1993.
 The clothing-optional area features lifeguards and a food and umbrella rental concession.
 It is the largest public nudist beach in the U.S. and attracts 1.3 million visitors per year.

 Facilities

 The park features a marina, tennis courts, and an enclosed dog park.
 On the southern end of the park are several picnic recreational areas.

+Haulover Beach and its surrounding area boast a plethora of amenities, such as lifeguards, barbecue grills, playgrounds for children, a skate park, golf course, adjacent marina, tennis courts, concession stands, picnic tables, restrooms, and rental facilities for water sports equipment, beach chairs, and umbrellas.

+Additionally, a designated dog-friendly section of Haulover Beach allows dogs to roam without a leash, situated between Lifeguard Tower #2 and Lifeguard Tower #3.